HakuSystems/EasyExtractUnitypackage/README.md

 These features have been temporarily removed to address some issues.
 To ensure the app works properly, please download the latest version from our GitHub or the provided [download link](https://cdn.discordapp.com/attachments/962763470686810172/1135001865617146056/EasyExtractUnitypackageRework.exe).

 **Note**: This version does not check for updates automatically.
-Stay updated with our Discord for any announcements.
+Stay updated on our Discord for any announcements.

 ---